kmlawson/dotfiles/docs/vimhelp.md

 ## Plugins

-	surround.vim
+	easymotion.vim
+		* ,,w to show keys to hit to jump to a word
+		* ,,f{char} to show chars to jump to surround.vim
 		* grab text in visual then S" to surround it with quotes
 		* inside text in normal, cs"' to replace double with single quotes